About

 More info

 Vovk.ts schema and OpenAPI 3+ schema are different but convertible to each other.
-This allows to mix Vovk.ts RPC modules with ones that are generated from OpenAPI schema files, implementing the same calling signature with triple input: params
+This allows you to mix Vovk.ts RPC modules with ones generated from OpenAPI schema files, implementing the same calling signature with triple input: params

 , query